cyclus/cyclus.github.com/source/user/install_cyclus_from_source.rst

-For example, if you have installed coin-Cbc from source or otherwise have it installed in a non-standard location, you should make use of the coinRoot installation flag.
+For example, if you have installed coin-Cbc from source or otherwise have it installed in a non-standard location, you should make use of the coin_root installation flag.
 The otherwise identical process would look like:

 .. code-block:: bash